heremaps/gluecodium/docs/lime_idl.md

 * Example: `const FieldNames: Map<Int, String> = [1: "name", 42: "address"]`
 * Description: initializes a `Map<>` with the given key-value pairs. `[]` initializes an empty map.

-#### Enumerator reference
+#### Constant reference

+There are two subtypes of constant references:
-Initializes an enumeration-type constant or field with the given enumerator value, e.g. `Mode.FAST`.
+* *Enumerator*: initializes an enumeration-type constant or field with the given enumerator value, e.g. `Mode.FAST`.
 An enumerators can also be referenced by its raw value, e.g. `Mode(0)`.
+* *Named constant*: initializes a constant or field of any type with the named constant of matching type (see `Constant` above).

 ### Attributes